-This storage step stool is great for 2-5 year olds who need that extra boost to reach the sink and also need a convenient place to hold their bath toys.
+This storage step stool is great for 2 to 5-year-olds who need that extra boost to reach the sink and also need a convenient place to hold their bath toys.

 We want to thank our friends Aaron, Rebecca and their son Leo for modeling this stool in both their bathroom and kitchen.
 He took to the stool instantly and as expected, Leo used it to store all of his bath toys.
 He likes the green color and loved peeking through the handles to look at his stuff.